OpenMPT/openmpt/README.md

     (this is included with Visual Studio, however may need to be selected explicitly during setup).

- -  In order to build OpenMPT for Windows XP, the Visual Studio 2017 XP targetting toolset needs to be installed.

  -  Microsoft Foundation Classes (MFC) are required to build OpenMPT.

  -  The ASIO SDK is needed for compiling with ASIO support.